 3. Within three days of the meeting, I will write to you to confirm what took place and any solutions that have been agreed with you.

-4. If you do not want a meeting or it is not possible, [name] will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+4. If you do not want a meeting or it is not possible, I will fully investigate and send you a a written response within 21 days of sending you the acknowledgement letter.

 5. At this stage, if you are still not satisfied, you should contact me again and we will arrange for me to review my decision or as an alternative for a local solicitor to review the decision.